vasunep0306/demandov2/README.md

 this branch is the main master branch which features updates

-Need to create separate branch on brahe because of the whole redux thing
+Need to create separate branch on brahe because of how the chrome extension for redux does not work on brahe.